Boeing says still engaged with South Korea on F-15 sale

 "What they decided to do was to delay and take another look, so we're still very much engaged there with the F-15.
 That competition has been delayed and restructured but it's not over," Muilenburg said.

-Nonetheless, Lockheed Martin's (LMT.N) F-35A, previously considered too expensive, is now seen in South Korea as a likely candidate after the defence ministry singled out a fifth-generation fighter as the preferred option.
+Nonetheless, Lockheed Martin's (LMT.N) F-35A, previously considered too expensive, has now been seen in South Korea as a likely candidate after the defence ministry singled out a fifth-generation fighter as the preferred option.

-Canada also is trying to decide whether to go for Lockheed's F-35 or one of four competitors, including Boeing's F-18 Super Hornet.
+Canada too is trying to decide whether to go for Lockheed's F-35 or one of four competitors, including Boeing's F-18 Super Hornet.

 In contrast to South Korea, Canada had at first expressed a preference for the Lockheed Martin plane because of its advanced capabilities.

-But after a furore over its cost and the fact that the government had not tendered for it, Canada has reached out to Boeing and other foreign aircraft manufacturers.
+But after a furore over its cost and the fact that the government had not tendered for it, the government has now reached out to Boeing and other foreign aircraft manufacturers.

 In a speech to an aerospace and defence conference in Ottawa, Muilenburg took issue with characterizing the F-35 as a next-generation plane, saying Boeing is constantly adding new technology, "not just every generation."

-He also said governments should demand certainty in cost and scheduling, noting that 600 F-18s had been delivered around the world, each on cost and on time or ahead of schedule.
-He said a Super Hornet would cost half as much per flight hour as an F-35.
+He also said governments should demand certainty in cost and schedule, noting that 600 F-18s had been delivered around the world, each on cost and on time or ahead of schedule.

 But Muilenburg told Reuters the F-15 line remained very strong.